Public wealth fund

-A public wealth fund (PWF) is a centralised government ownership vehicle structured as a holding company that owns, manages and develop operational and real estate assets, based mainly within its jurisdiction.
+A public wealth fund (PWF) is a centralised government ownership vehicle structured as a holding company that owns, manages and develops operational and real estate assets, based mainly within its jurisdiction.
 A public wealth fund at the national level is often called a national wealth fund.
 Examples include Temasek in Singapore, Solidium in Finland, ÖBAG in Austria, LCR in the United Kingdom, as well as Vasakronan and Jernhusen in Sweden.

 A public wealth fund at the local level is characterized as a local wealth fund.
 Examples include Copenhagen By and Havn, Hamburg Hafen City, as well as Stockholms Stadshus AB in Sweden and MTRC in Hong Kong.

 Operational assets often include utilities like water and electric utilities, transportation assets such as airports, ports, subways, railways and other transport operations.
 Exploration and production of natural resources, such as oil, gas and minerals, as well as manufacturing and service enterprise, including financial institutions are also included in some economies.

 Real estate is often the largest segment in value terms as governments have been found to control at least half of the real estate market in its jurisdiction, with a value not rarely exceeding the economic output of the geographic entity.
 Due to the lack of proper asset registers and public sector accounting, the real estate segment is the least well understood, with considerable value hidden from being considered when formulating the government budget.